 Timeline: How and when you will accomplish your goals.

 Description: The description should answer questions like “what does your project enable users to do?”
 “Why is your project valuable for Stellar?” and “Wow does your project use Stellar?”
 It should also cover what platforms the project supports (ex; Windows, Chrome, etc.) and relevant documentation.
 This section should be very detailed.

 Link: Links to your application, code repository, supporting materials, and/or home site.
 If you are submitting a proposal for content pieces (like walkthroughs), please provide links to the content pieces.

 Voting will take place in two rounds.
 A nomination round and award round.

-SDF intends to comply with all applicable laws and regulations.
-In accordance to US law, all winners will be required to submit KYC documentation and fill out the relevant tax form.
-Failure to do so will result in your rewards being forfeit.
-These tax forms will be used for accounting and reporting purposes so please be aware of your countries applicable laws regarding tax-filing.
+SDF intends to comply with all applicable laws and regulations in the distribution of lumen awards.
+All winners will be required to submit KYC documentation and fill out an applicable tax form.
+Failure to submit appropriate documentation or failure to pass our KYC cheecks will result in your rewards being forfeit.
+These tax forms will be used for accounting and tax reporting purposes so please be aware of your country’s applicable laws regarding tax-filing.
 Lumens will be reported at closing price on the day they are sent to you.

 Engaging in vote manipulation will cause your proposal to be disqualified.
 This includes botspam, fake/sock puppet accounts, and brigading.

 What we're looking for is organic, genuine interest and discussion around your project.
 Foster and encourage that.
 Be kind and supportive to your fellow competitors.
 Don’t ask for votes.
 Instead, ask others to simply take a look for themselves.

 Feel free to share a direct link to your GalacticTalk post with your friends or users, but don’t mass-message people, or attempt to "game" the system in any way.
 People should upvote things they genuinely like or find interesting, not because they were peer pressured or incentivized to do so.